tomtom-international/tomtom-navigation-ios-examples/README.md

 ## iOS setup

-1. Install Xcode if you don't already have it.
+1. Install [Xcode](https://apps.apple.com/app/id497799835) 14 or higher if you don't already have it.
 2. Install Cocoapods on your computer.
     ```
     sudo gem install cocoapods